Thursday, September 27, 2018

 Other vital components made the film worthwhile from the get-go, such as the direction by Franklin J. Schaffner and the terrific cinematography by Leon Shamroy.
 The makeup design for the apes was extraordinary compared to the motion capture used in the recent trilogy.
 Actors like Roddy McDowall, Maurice Evans and Kim Hunter were incredible in their roles as Cornelius, Dr. Zaius and Zira.
 While over-the-top, Charlton Heston's performance as the astronaut George Taylor makes us emphasise him as he faces this "upside-down" world.
 Jerry Goldsmith's score has an appropriately simian and tribal feel to the movie with its orchestrations.

 The science-fiction genre had never looked the same since those early days.
 This version came out in theatres nationwide, and its popularity has continued over the past 50 years.
-While a harrowing experience, PLANET OF THE APES is still worth viewing and highly recommended for all film-buffs, even fans of the classic and newer series.
+PLANET OF THE APES is a harrowing experience, but is still worth viewing and highly recommended for all film-buffs, even fans of the classic and newer series.

 Star rating: (8/10) Very Good Movie